RemasteredArch/sciutil/README.md

 ## Stability

-For the time being, this library make no guarantees of stability, it's code I will write, update, and break whenever I feel the need or desire to.
+Until it is published on <https://crates.io>, this library make no guarantees of stability.
+This is code I will write, update, and break whenever I feel the need or desire to.
-I am writing this for my own use, but if you benefit from this library,
-I would be happy to make a stronger stability guarantee.
+That being said,
-You are also welcome to request features or make contributions.
+you are encouraged to request features or make contributions!

 A part of these breaking changes includes possible name changes, if "sciutil" is ever to be registered by someone else or I otherwise decide there's a better name.

+### MSRV

+sciutil supports only the latest stable Rust.
+Older version _may_ work, but are not tested.
+MSRV naturally being bumped as new stable versions release is not considered a breaking change.

 ## Looking forwards